 I did all the work for the Canadian study visa on my own, which made it harder to figure out things but was worth the effort and trouble.
 I decided to write about the whole process because I realized that I couldn’t find all the information I needed for this process in one single place.
 I got a lot of help from a lot of sites on the interwebs and some people offline.
-My only hope for this putting it out there is to help people who are doing things on their own.
+My only hope for putting this article out there is to help people who are doing things on their own.

 I applied for the Visa two days ago and right now traveling to the VAC for biometrics.
-I don’t know if I will get the study permit or not, or if I did everything I was supposed to do.
-But I will lay out the whole process as I have come to know it in the past 3-4 months.
+I don’t know if I will get the study permit or if I did everything I was supposed to do.
+But I will layout the whole process as I have come to know it in the past 3-4 months.
 I have used college/university interchangeably in this post; both are used for an institute of higher learning unless stated otherwise.
 Let us get down to the business!

 Below are the steps for applying for a Canadian study permit; I will discuss each in detail further down this article: